-There’s a lot of information online, but some myths persist.
+There’s a lot of good information online, but some myths persist.
 This includes misconceptions about the disease mesothelioma: where it comes from, who gets it, and what going to trial for an asbestos injury case looks like.
-With so much on your mind with your diagnosis, it can be hard to find the facts, so the mesothelioma lawyers at Wilson Kehoe Winingham are here to shed light on the truth behind some common myths.
+With so much on your mind with your diagnosis, it can be hard to find the facts, so the lawyers at Wilson Kehoe Winingham are here to shed light on the truth behind some common myths.

 A lot of people don’t know where they encountered asbestos, but they deserve recovery for their injuries.
 Law firms that specialize in mesothelioma cases often employ or have contact with occupational or environmental medicine experts who work to help people figure out where they could have been exposed.
 Any personal injury attorney specializing in mesothelioma settlements will also know where to look, so whether you were exposed at work, school, in your home, or somewhere else, your attorney’s job is to figure it out so you can get compensation.

 While it’s true that mesothelioma is a cancer and that it commonly shows up in the lungs, it’s not true that mesothelioma is a lung cancer.
-It can develop around the lungs, but also around the lining of the abdomen, heart, and testicles.
-Mesothelioma doesn’t even develop inside of organs at all: it affects the tissue lining known as the mesothelium that lubricates organs and allows them to function properly.
+It can develop around the lungs but also around the lining of the abdomen, heart, and testicles.
+Mesothelioma doesn’t even develop inside of organs at all: It affects the tissue lining known as the mesothelium that lubricates organs and allows them to function properly.

 Because a lot of the people who become diagnosed with mesothelioma are men who worked in industries that used asbestos, people think the disease is unique to them.
 However, even if they don’t work in industrial settings, women could also have been exposed to asbestos.
 Women and children are more commonly secondary exposure victims who encountered asbestos while doing laundry or greeting their spouse or parent after they get home from work.

-Asbestos is not banned in the United States despite the regulations being stricter.
+Asbestos is not banned in the United States, despite the regulations being stricter.
 Consumer goods, commonly hardware or home improvement products, can still contain asbestos, often under the labels “Canadian fiber” or “chrysotile.”
 Additionally, buildings that were constructed or renovated between 1930 and 1980 are far more likely to have asbestos in materials like the ceiling, floor, and some fixtures.

 No matter what age you are, you can develop this type of cancer.
 Younger people are more likely to have developed it because of secondary asbestos exposure than older people.
 The reason this myth prevails is because mesothelioma takes many years to develop, by which point someone who was directly exposed to it is likely to be older.

 Not so fast.
 Asbestos isn’t dangerous if it’s intact.
-If you damage it or it disintegrates into dust due to old age, then inhalation and therefore exposure can be a problem.
-No matter what you do, don’t try to remove asbestos on your own because you might endanger yourself and the people around you.
+If you damage it or if it disintegrates into dust due to old age, then inhalation and therefore exposure can be a problem.
+No matter what you do, don’t try to remove asbestos on your own, because you might endanger yourself and the people around you.
 Professional asbestos removal services have the proper equipment, training, and licensure to remove and dispose of this chemical, so if you feel that your home is dangerous, call them.